Need- and Merit- Based and Industry-Sponsored Scholarships

-Students that are currently enrolled in the College of Engineering, and doing well academically, are encouraged to review, and consider applying for the scholarships listed below.
-The two most common scholarships that are awarded to our continuing students, are the College of Engineering Need and Merit Awards, and the Industry Sponsored Scholarships.
-Students that have a 3.0, or higher GPA, in the College of Engineering can apply for both of these awards.
+The two most common scholarships awarded to continuing students are the College of Engineering Need and Merit Awards and the Industry-Sponsored Scholarships.
+Students in the College of Engineering with a 3.0, or higher cumulative GPA can apply for both of these awards.
 Applications for 2019-20 will be accepted until 11:00 am EST on June 3, 21019.